kirk86/devdotfiles/ubuntu/README.md

 *Todo:*

-1. port it for arch linux (not tested yet)
-2. port it for OS X
+1. port it for OS X

 *Tested:*
 - Tested on Ubuntu 16.04 codename xenial.